 If you are choosing a drink when you are going out, how could you choose a drink with lower carbon emissions?
 It is not obvious what type of drink is likely to have a lower carbon footprint.
 What seems like a ‘green’ option may not be.
 Research by Professor Bridle shows it all depends on…

-It is not obvious how our water use contributes to our carbon footprint.
+It is not obvious how our water use at home contributes to our carbon footprint.
 Our use of water contributes to our carbon footprint in a few ways: it needs to be treated and transported to us and then heated when we want hot water.
-All this requires energy and adds to our carbon footprint.
-On top…
+All of this requires energy and adds to our carbon…

-How can you reduce your carbon footprint from having a shower?
-This depends on the time you spend in the shower and the type of shower and boiler you use.
-Adopting these tips can help you save up to £100 per person in a household on your water and energy bills.
-Type of showerheads make…
+When we have a shower, it adds to our carbon emissions we create from our household.
+But how can you reduce your carbon footprint from having a shower?
+This depends on the time you spend in the shower and the type of showerhead and boiler you use.
+It is a very easy way to cut…